-The specific learning objectives for MAEL candidates are:
+- The specific learning objectives for educational leadership candidates are:

 Teaching and Learning

-- Apply educational research and research techniques to implement data-driven decision making.
+- Apply educational research techniques to implement data-driven decision making.

 Social Contexts of Education

-- Recognize and value that diversity in all forms are assets in teaching and learning.
+- Recognize and value that diversity in all forms is an asset to teaching and learning.